browserengineering/book/book/animations.md

 speaking, part of the scroll.
 An example is a rotation or opacity fade on an element that advances as the user scrolls down the page (and reverses as they scroll back up).
-Or there are *scroll-triggered* animations that start once an element has reached a certain point on the page, or when scroll changes direction.
+Or there are *scroll-triggered* animations that start once an element has scrolled to a certain point on the screen, or when scroll changes direction.
 An example of that is animation of a top-bar onto the page when the user starts to change scroll direction.